swift-developer-tools/swift-libgit2/README.md

 Direct Swift bindings to libgit2.

 ## Overview

 swift-libgit2 provides direct Swift bindings to [libgit2](https://libgit2.org). libgit2 is a pure C implementation of core [Git](https://git-scm.com) methods.

-Swift bindings are provided for every function and concrete struct available in libgit2.
+Swift bindings are provided for every function, concrete struct, and macro available in libgit2.
 Direct access to the libgit2 C library is also provided by the package.
+There are no Swift bindings for opaque objects and initialization macros, but these may be accessed by importing the C library.
-There are no Swift bindings for opaque objects, macros, and constants, but these may be accessed by importing the C library.
 See the Usage section below for an example of how to import and use either library.

 The Swift bindings use the same signatures and parameter names as their C equivalents, but are written using